kcelik369/Project4_Team6/README.md

 Interestingly, third-class women had a higher survival rate than first-class men.
 Gender also played a crucial role in the survival of children on board.
-While sadly only 21% of boys in third class survived, 51% of girls in the same class did.
+While sadly only 21% of boys in the third class survived, 51% of girls in the same class did.
 Despite boys faring worse than adult women, their survival rate was double that of adult men.
-Class was a significant factor as well, with women in first and second class being around twice as likely to survive and men in first class, while still unlikely to survive, were three times as likely to survive compared to men in lower classes.
+Class was a significant factor as well, with women in first and second-class being around twice as likely to survive as men in first class, while still unlikely to survive, were three times as likely to survive compared to men in lower classes.